strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

    the future, and any other spawned async tasks, actually run within this Rocket worker thread.[^worker-run] This comes with a caveat.
    Reqwest::client() seems to *attach* itself to the async runtime it is first used in.
-   I had to make Elasticsearch client also local to each Rocket worker, otherwise I got deadlocks or [problems described in hyper issue #2112](https://github.com/hyperium/hyper/issues/2112).
+   I had to make Elasticsearch client also local to each Rocket worker.
+   Otherwise, I got deadlocks or [problems described in hyper issue #2112](https://github.com/hyperium/hyper/issues/2112).
 3. `per-req-rt`: launch a fresh basic Tokio runtime per each request.
    It feels wrong, and it is wrong.
 I've tried and benchmarked this so that we know *how much* wrong.
 4. Patch elasticsearch-rs to provide a blocking API --- by employing Request's